yilun917/Sound_Classification/README.md

 os

 ## Project Overview
 The objective of the project is to build and train a model to identify sound.
+Due to the limitation of the obtained dataset, the Neural Network model is able to identify 10 types of sound including:
+0 = air_conditioner
+1 = car_horn
+2 = children_playing
+3 = dog_bark
+4 = drilling
+5 = engine_idling
+6 = gun_shot
+7 = jackhammer
+8 = siren
+9 = street_music

 ## File Structure
 1. [Audio Classification.ipynb](./Audio&#32;Classification.ipynb) is the main file with all the functions and model definitions and most of the results.